Deathmax/deathmax.github.io/_posts/2015-10-31-old-projects---warframe.md

 ##IRC Bot

 This was a Lua script with HexChat running on the clan/alliance chat channels for Warbros in the game's IRC server.
 If you want details on how to connect, don't ask me.
-Since it is possible

 <!--more-->